jaiswalpuru/Distributed-Computing/LeaderElection/pxj200018/README.txt

 ./server:
 ClientHandlerPeleg.class 	ClientHandlerSynchBFS.class	Node.class

-Now if one wants to change the graph topology then replace the config.txt with the same format as provided in the project desscription, if the format is provided as given the project, the execution might have problems.
+Now if one wants to change the graph topology then replace the config.txt with the same format as provided in the project description, if the format is not provided as given the project, the execution might have problems.

 The launcher.sh file if programmed to open terminals in MACOS operating system.